Konrad Kay and Mickey Down

 EO

-In the most recent episode, Robert, played by Harry Lawtey, is asked by Sir Henry, played by Kit Harington, to do basic math on the spot.
-Sir Henry’s like, “You can’t multiply that in your head, what’d you study at Oxford?”
-And Robert’s like, “I studied geography.”
-It was epic.
+In “Smoke and Mirrors,” Robert, played by Harry Lawtey, is asked by Sir Henry, played by Kit Harington, to do basic math on the spot.
+“You can’t multiply that in your head?
+What’d you study at Oxford?”
+Sir Henry asks.
+“I studied geography,” Robert replies.
+It’s genius.
+The line maps the absurdity of how higher education funnels into finance—and how professionalism itself becomes performance.
 Can you walk me through the process of conceptualizing Industry?

 MD